 MEDIUM PRIORITY RISKS STATUS and/or DegreeWorks increased the probability that repeated coursework will be improperly coded by the HTD CTD Logic.
-Recommendation: The Office of the Information Technology and Under th Reinforce appropriate best prepeated coursework toward ensuring that DegreeWorks work toward degree and that previously excluded courses DegreeWorks.
-Continue the recently imples repeated coursework which that the "REPT" attribute is utilized toward degree with CTD logic works properly. is protected degree of the deg gree in Degroperly appl cumentation toward degree anomal not been proplied to the reeWo lying n of a gree is y repo coperly orks included non-repeating approves maintain ort process y identifies which car ling table als to ed w s to i d to a e course o use ithin dentify ensure t be Management Attention Required: Immediate \boxtimes Urgent Timely Resources/Effort Required: Significant \boxtimes Moderate Minimal Management's Response: Undergraduate Studies has already coordinated with the Office of the Registrar to identify process improvements and/or approaches to ensuring best practices to ensure the REPT course attribute is accurately applied.
+Recommendation: The Office of the Registrar, in coordination with Information Technology and Undergraduate Studies, should: Reinforce appropriate best practices related to the utilization of repeated coursework toward degree in DegreeWorks including ensuring that DegreeWorks is properly applying non-repeatable course work toward degree and that documentation of any approvals to use previously excluded coursework toward degree is maintained within DegreeWorks.
+Continue the recently implemented anomaly report process to identify repeated coursework which has not been properly identified to ensure that the "REPT" attribute is applied to the course which cannot be utilized toward degree without an exception.
+This will ensure that the CTD logic works properly.
+Management Attention Required: Immediate $\boxtimes$ Urgent Timely Resources/Effort Required: Significant $\boxtimes$ Moderate Minimal Management's Response: Undergraduate Studies has already coordinated with the Office of the Registrar to identify process improvements and/or approaches to ensuring best practices to ensure the REPT course attribute is accurately applied.
 These improvements will be implemented no later than May 30, 2020.
-The Office of the Registrar will continue our collaboration with Information Technology to ensure REPT error chefficacy of the tool.
-Estimated Completion Date: May 30 , 202 .0
+The Office of the Registrar will continue our collaboration with Information Technology to ensure REPT error checking report logic remains sound, ensuring the efficacy of the tool.
+Estimated Completion Date: May 30 , 202 0

-Ur iversity Name: University of South Florida tne STRUCTIONS: Please respond "Yes" or "No" for each representation below. representation you are making to the Board of Governors.
-Modify representate the findings.
-Expla in any refle "No" responses to ensure clarity o ct any noted significant or material Data Integrity Certification Representat ions FIXED.
-Representations Yes No Comment / Reference 1.
+Ur iversity Name: University of South Florida INSTRUCTIONS: Please respond "Yes" or "No" for each representation below.
+Explain any "No" responses to ensure clarithe representation you are making to the Board of Governors.
+Modify representations to reflect any noted significant or mate audit findings.
+Data Integrity Certification Representations Representations Yes No Comment / Reference 1.
 I am responsible for establishing and maintaining, and have established and maintained, effective internal controls and monitoring over my university's collection and reporting of data submitted to the Board of Governors Office which will be used by the Board of Governors in Performance Based Funding decision-making and Preeminence or Emerging Preeminence Status.
 2. These internal controls and monitoring activities include, but are not limited × to, reliable processes, controls, and procedures designed to ensure that data required in reports filed with my Board of Trustees and the Board of Governors are recorded, processed, summarized, and reported in a manner which ensures its accuracy and completeness.
 3. In accordance with Board of Governors Regulation 1.001(3)(f), my Board of Ø Trustees has required that I maintain an effective information system to provide accurate, timely, and cost-effective information about the university, and shall require that all data and reporting requirements of the Board of Governors are met.
 4. In accordance with Board of Governors Regulation 3.007, my university shall × provide accurate data to the Board of Governors Office.
 5. In accordance with Board of Governors Regulation 3.007, I have appointed a Ø Data Administrator to certify and manage the submission of data to the Board of Governors Office.